 Strategies

-- Improve programmatic adjacencies in district
+- Improving programmatic adjacencies in district.

-- Strengthen connections and legibility
+- Strengthening connections and legibility.

-- Provide space for future growth
+- Providing space for future growth.

 Priority Projects in District